- School Information

 - Recruiting and supporting parent volunteers to serve as officers for the council.

 - Recruiting and supporting parent volunteers to serve as room parents from every grade.
 Room parents help with:

 - Class parties

-The council discusses and plans these activities at their monthly meeting the first Thursday of every month.
-All officers, room parents and the principal attend the monthly meetings.
+The council will have four meetings during the school year.
+All officers, room parents and the principal attend these monthly meetings.